AlexDev404/eZ8-arduino/README.md

   - **DBG (P15)**
   - **RESET (P14)**
   - (T_MSG isn't required)
-  - (DON'T connect the T_VDD, otherwise you'll get a "dual power" error)
+  - (DON'T connect the T_VDD [square pad on debugger], otherwise you'll get a "dual power" error)
   - (For a thin setup, you can leave the GND pins of the debugger disconnected - the only pins required are actually DBG, and RESET)
 - Connect power to the chip:
   - **VDD (POS/P4)**